danielpclark/elixirize/README.md

 This adds the `ᐅ` method to Ruby.
 It pipes in the returned value of the left as the first parameter of the Proc on the right.

+### Unicode ᐅ

-In Linux to enter ᐅ you need to type CTRl-SHIFT-U and then 1405 followed by the space or enter key.
+* Linux to enter ᐅ you need to type CTRl-SHIFT-U and then 1405 followed by the space or enter key.
+* Mac to enter ᐅ you need to hold the option key while you type 1405 and then release the option key.

 ## Installation